ourdatafuture/ourdatafuture/index.md

 Internet platforms limit our freedoms at an unprecedented scale.
 They monitor and decide what content is allowed on their apps and websites.
 They serve as the Internet police, building algorithms that decide what content is legal and what isn’t.
 What’s worse, in Europe, the power of platforms to restrict our freedoms is now enshrined into law.
 [A new copyright law](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2019.130.01.0092.01.ENG) was adopted in March 2019 that forces on platforms the power to surveil, censor and dictate how we express and communicate with each other online.

 ## "Free" services
 We don't believe in "free" services anymore - we know our data is being exploited.
 Abusive data practices are used to track, target and influence our behaviour and opinions.
-In 2018, Cambridge Analytica showed us how this practice risks undermining democratic processes and weakening democracies.
+In 2018, Cambridge Analytica showed us how this practice risks undermining democratic processes and weakening democracies. (add link to PI resources)

 This is not to say that the solution to "free" services is paying for privacy enhanced products.
 Payment should not be the criteria for privacy.
-And ata exploitation should not be the pretext for companies offering "free" services.
+And companies offering "free" services should not mask data exploitation practices.

-> We want control, choice and freedom.
+> We want autonomy, choice and freedom.

 How?
 Here’s where our journey begins.